ecohen1125/Project03-JuicyBreakout/README.md

 I made each level have a different number of blocks for an added challenge in each level.

-I added a win screen for if you beat level 3.
+I created and added a win screen for if you beat level 3.

 ## References